 Domesticated ducks might not NEED a pond, but they would LOVE a little pool for splashing!
 Before you get out the shovel to start digging, dial it back a bit.
 Ducks love splishing and splashing, but they don’t need an Olympic size pool.
 They will be happy with a small kiddie pool or stock tank.
 With a large pond, cleaning can be a hassle, but a small kiddie pool is easy to dump and refill every day or so.
 The only requirement ducks have is water deep enough for them to submerge their whole head.
 They need to keep their mucous membranes moist so having clean water available at all times is really important.

 We have tried several pool configurations in our years of keeping backyard ducks.

 At first, when we had just two ducks, we bought a very small kiddie pool.
 This is a great little pool, about 3 feet across and about 5 inches deep and holds maybe 20 gallons of water.
-It’s good for little ducklings or a pair of ducks (although I still use this pool sometimes and all four ducks will hop in and have a grand time).
+It’s good for little ducklings or a pair of ducks (although I still use this pool as a secondary pool).
 I love that it is super easy to tip over and empty, which means I can easily & quickly clean it.
 The downside is it needs to be dumped every day in the summer, or every other day in the spring/fall.